wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 In the US federal government, the FISMA (Federal Information Security Management Act) of 2002 law is implemented according to  NIST (National Institute of Standards and Technology) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a>.
 The security controls development framework contains of 157 controls within 19 control families.
 Each control is designated as low, moderate, or high impact.

-<a target="_blank" href="https://storefront.disa.mil/kinetic/disa/service-catalog#/forms/cloud-service-support">Cloud Service Support</a>
+<a target="_blank" href="https://storefront.disa.mil/kinetic/disa/service-catalog#/forms/cloud-service-support">DISA's Cloud Service Support</a>

 <a target="_blank" href="https://www.coalfire.com/Documents/Whitepapers/FISMA-vs-FedRAMP_Controls-authorizations">Coalfire</a>
 came up with this count of controls: